The ultimate Tromso trip planner

 Peak vs Low Season

 • Peak season: Tromso’s peak season runs from November to January.
 This is when the Polar Night blankets the city in long nights, giving you the best chance to catch the Northern Lights.
-It is also when whale watching is at its most dramatic, with orcas and humpback whales chasing herring in nearby fjords.

 • Low season: The quieter months, April, May, September, and October, are considered shoulder seasons.
 Tourist crowds are smaller, the weather is milder, and you can enjoy outdoor adventures without feeling rushed or packed in.